ratatui/ratatui-website/src/content/docs/introduction.md

 Ratatui is designed for developers and enthusiasts who:

-- want a lightweight alternative to graphical user interfaces (GUIs),
+- want a lightweight alternative to graphical user interfaces (GUIs)
-- need applications that are to be deployed in constrained environments, like on servers with limited resources, and
+- need applications that are to be deployed in constrained environments (e.g. on servers with limited resources)
-- prefer to have full control over input and events, allowing for a more customized and tailored user experience.
+- prefer to have full control over input and events, allowing for a more customized and tailored user experience
-- appreciate the retro aesthetic of the terminal,
+- appreciate the retro aesthetic of the terminal

 ## Who is this book for?